 - The successful appeal before the Supreme Judicial Court on behalf of a Massachusetts motor vehicle insurer in a putative class action, overturning a lower court summary judgment holding that the Massachusetts standard motor vehicle policy provided collision coverage for so-called "inherent diminished value," in Given v.
 Commerce Insurance Company, 440 Mass.
 207 (2003).
 Massachusetts Lawyers Weekly ranked the decision as one of the ten most important decisions of 2003.

 Nelson is the chair of the Standing Advisory Committee on the Rules of Civil and Appellate Procedure of the Supreme Judicial Court of Massachusetts.
 He is also the president of the Boston Inn of Court for the 2015-2016 term and is a member of its Executive Committee.
-Nelson is a member of the Board of Directors and Executive Committee of the New England Legal Foundation, the Boston and Massachusetts Bar Associations, the International Association of Defense Counsel, and the Defense Research Institute.
+Nelson is a member of the Board of Directors and Executive Committee of the New England Legal Foundation, the Boston Bar Association, the International Association of Defense Counsel, and the Defense Research Institute.
 Nelson has lectured and served as a panelist in continuing legal education programs for civil litigation.